ahmadmdabit/RepoAIfy/README.md

 ## Features

-*   **Configurable File Filtering:** Include or exclude files based on their extensions and directory paths using glob patterns defined in `options.json`.
+*   **Configurable File Filtering:** Include or exclude files based on their extensions and directory paths using glob patterns defined in `options.json`, ensuring only relevant files are processed.
-*   **Smart Chunking:** Automatically splits the output Markdown content into multiple files based on a configurable maximum chunk size, improving manageability for large outputs.
+*   **Smart Chunking:** Automatically splits the output Markdown content into multiple files based on a configurable maximum chunk size, improving manageability for large outputs and preventing excessively large single files.
-*   **Dynamic Repository Overview:** Generates a structured overview of the processed repository (files and directories) and inserts it into the first output chunk, enhancing navigability and context.
+*   **Dynamic Repository Overview:** Generates a structured overview of the processed repository (files and directories) and inserts it into the first output chunk, enhancing navigability and providing immediate context.
 This includes a hierarchical representation of the repository structure.
-*   **Command-Line Interface (CLI):** Easy-to-use command-line arguments for specifying the source directory and configuration file.
+*   **Command-Line Interface (CLI):** Easy-to-use command-line arguments for specifying the source directory and configuration file, making the tool simple to integrate into scripts and workflows.
 *   **Markdown Output:** Generates clean Markdown file(s), with each processed file's content enclosed in a code block and clearly identified by its relative path, adhering to Markdown best practices for headings and metadata presentation.
 *   **Cross-Platform:** Built with .NET 9, ensuring compatibility across various operating systems.